Run Faster by Switching Between Race Distances Year-Round

 Endurance: One of the best ways to increase endurance is stepping up your weekly mileage and adding miles to your long run.
 It’s generally not a good idea to increase volume and intensity at the same time, though.
 For that reason I recommend to train for 1 distance up, e.g. training for a half marathon instead of a 10K.
 This adds volume and places slightly less emphasis on intensity.

 Lactate Threshold: The ability to process lactate as a fuel source is best trained at efforts between 10K-pace and HM-pace.
 For 5K runners a 10K training program does the job well.
-For marathoners a half marathon program is a great vehicle towards a higher lactate threshold.
+For marathoners, a half marathon program is a great vehicle towards a higher lactate threshold.
 All that without straying too far from the primary race distance.
-This can also include occasional 10K and HM tune-up races.
+This can also include 10K and HM tune-up races.

 VO2max: Since the effective range of VO2max training are efforts between 3K and 10K pace, 5K training lends itself perfectly to raise your maximal aerobic capacity.
 You will be surprised to see your VO2max value going up despite a drastic drop in overall training mileage.
 This is also a distance that can be raced frequently without interrupting your training too much.

 Neuromuscular power: Your stride power and cadence are best improved with efforts faster than 1500m race pace.
 That results in more speed and an improved running economy.
-I don’t expect you to become a middle-distance runner but if you lack speed it’s probably a good idea to join a few session at your local track club.
+I don’t expect you to become a middle-distance runner but if you lack speed it’s probably a good idea to join a few sessions at your local track club.
 Focus on 100 – 200m repeats with all the rest you need.

 In summary: A peak performance requires targeted training specific to your race distance over several weeks.
 But on the big picture of long-term improvement, preparing and racing other distances are often necessary to get to the next level.
 Assess your strengths and weaknesses and map out your season accordingly.
 Do you lack speed or endurance compared to your peers of equal ability?